The answer to “Is a 3D Printer worth it?” can be tricky.

-As per my previous statements, people who want to print few 3D models or one-time use objects should not buy a 3D printer but go for the best 3D printing services out there.
+As per my previous statements, people who want to print a few 3D models or one-time use objects should not buy a 3D printer but go for the best 3D printing services and outsource their needs.

-Note that if you are willing to outsource designing along with Printing, then the above cost may increase.
-Generally, people design things by themselves by using 3D printing or CAD software and then send them to these services for Printing.
+Generally, people design things by themselves using 3D printing or CAD software and then send them to the services for Printing.

-However, outsourcing is not a viable option for the people involved in the rapid development of different designs.
+However, outsourcing is not a viable option for the people involved in the rapid development of various designs.

-After receiving your prints from a 3D printing service, if you will find any mistake in the design, then there goes another $15 and time required for receiving the corrected design to your doorsteps.
+After receiving your prints from a 3D printing service, if you find any mistake in the design, then there goes another $15 and time required for receiving the correct design to your doorsteps.